gnsals0904/bbangddoa/README.md

 # bbangddoa discord bot
-Bbangddoa is a discord bot with various convenience functions
+Bbangddoa is a discord bot with various convenience functions!

 # How does it works?
 <div>